avatar

 Program Rules

-We are happy to thank everyone who submit valid reports which help us improve the security of BookBeat.
-However, only those that meet the following eligibility requirements may receive a monetary reward:
+We are happy to thank everyone who submits valid reports which help us improve the security of BookBeat, however only those that meet the following eligibility requirements may receive a monetary reward:

 • You must be the first reporter of a vulnerability.